MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-privacy-policy.md

 | Enhanced                        | Not sent                                          | Not sent                                            |
 | Full                            | Sent                                          | Sent                                                |

+If your configurations for Windows 10 channels are misconfigured in accordance with the preceding table, we will fall back to the lesser data collection setting.

+For example:

-If your configurations for Windows 10 channels are misconfigured in accordance with this table, we will fall back to the lesser data collection setting.
-For example, if you set the **Enable usage and crash-related data reporting** policy to **Enabled** but the Windows Diagnostic data setting is set to **Basic**, we will not send usage and crash-related data.
-The correct implementation would be to set the **Enable usage and crash-related data reporting** policy to **Enabled** with the Windows Diagnostic data setting set to **Full**.
-Or, if you set the **Send site information to improve Microsoft services** to **Disabled** but Windows Diagnostic data setting is set to **Full**, we will not send information about the sites that are visited.
+- You set the "Enable usage and crash-related data reporting" policy to **Enabled** but the Windows Diagnostic data setting is set to **Basic**.
+We won't send usage and crash-related data.
+- You set the "Send site information to improve Microsoft services" policy to **Disabled** but the Windows Diagnostic data setting is set to **Full**.
+We won't send information about the sites that are visited.

+The correct implementation for the previous settings is to set the "Enable usage and crash-related data reporting" policy to **Enabled** and set the Windows Diagnostic data setting to **Full**.

 ## Additional privacy policy options